Sotloff family mourns, challenges Islamic State leader to debate

 The other American hostage killed in recent weeks in retaliation for U.S. air strikes against Islamic State forces in Iraq was journalist James Foley, who was shown being beheaded in a video released on Aug.
 19.

-Sotloff was a freelance journalist who travelled the Middle East writing for the magazines Time and Foreign Policy, among others.
+Sotloff was a freelance journalist who traveled the Middle East writing for the magazines Time and Foreign Policy, among others.

 "Steve was no hero," the family said in its statement.